cx-cloud-101/speedtest-workshop/azure/overview.md

 ----------------
 0. Switch to using fake test-results, so you don't overload the network
 1. Create `UploadSpeedTest()` and TestResult.cs with restrictions.
 Print results to console and return something fake.
-2. Add fake authentication.
-This introduces appsettings.Development.json
-3. Push to master and test on Azure.
+2. Push to master and test on Azure.

 Events, events, events
 ----------------------
 1. Create new event hub on Azure (use standard tier)
 2. Add Microsoft.Azure.EventHubs and create SpeedTestEvents
 3. Test locally, and note event added to hub.
+4. Add fake authentication.
+This introduces appsettings.Development.json
-4. Push and test again.
+5. Push and test again.

 Analytics!
 ----------